 viii.
 Through Noam each member is able to embark upon their own Jewish journey and engage with our own unique tradition.

 ix: Noam stands for equal rights of LGBTQ* people.
-We celebrate the shutafut ceremony and call for it to be available in all Masorti communities.
+We call for same gender couples to be able to be married in a shutufat or a kiddushin cermony.
 We will put pressure on the wider Masorti movement to develop a halachic and ritual framework for trans (including non-binary) people.

 i.
 Noam believes firmly in the existence of Israel as a Jewish, equal and democratic state.